anoma/typhon/docs/fromTLAtoStateright.md

 Moreover,
 actions should only access local state in their pre-codition.
 Thus,
-as soon as two TLA+ actions access the same (“slice” of a) variable, the two actions belong to the same actor.
+as soon as two TLA⁺ actions access the same (“slice” of a) variable, the two actions belong to the same actor.
 This will become clearer by looking at an example.